G0PLY/DCLXVI_X/README.md

 Kabbalists' Golem now scales based on player stats, magic amount, tohit and dmg,

 Warlocks' Magi costs health and scales with player level (caster recieves full mana),

+Bloodmages' Bloodmagic changes spell costs from mana to health also passively converts mana to refill health,

 Bards' Berserk no longer requires a target,